Selected departures from April to October 2019

 Our Balkan adventure also takes us over the Albanian border to visit the multi-cultural city of Shkodër.
 Together with trips to the mountain-backed Bay of Kotor and the incredible cliffside Ostrog Monastery, a boat ride across tranquil Lake Skadar and free time to explore the Budva coastline, this tour embraces Montenegro in all its mountainous, mesmerising glory.

-Arrive at the airport for your flight to Dubrovnik, where we transfer by coach to the four-star Hotel Budva, which is 5 minutes from the city beach and 10 minutes from the atmospheric Old Town.
+Arrive at the airport for your flight to Dubrovnik, where we transfer by coach to the four-star Hotel Budva.
+This hotel is well-located on Budva’s main promenade, five minutes from the sweeping sands of Budva’s city beach and 10 minutes from the atmospheric Old Town.
+The rooftop pool (open in the summer months weather permitting) and outdoor terrace bar are perfect places to relax after a day of sightseeing.

 This morning is spent getting acquainted with Montenegro’s most popular coastal town, which makes up part of the beautiful Budva Riviera.
 Enclosed on three sides by lush, tree-covered mountains, Budva follows a gentle coastal curve to a charming harbour, where gleaming white fishing boats, sailboats and yachts line the walkways and jetties.
 Just beside the harbour sits the medieval old town, which stands out from the shoreline like the jewel in Budva’s coastal crown.
 We’ll explore within the Venetian old town walls with a local guide, finding our way through the narrow streets to the seaside citadel, where the crumbling fortress walls drop dramatically into the Adriatic.